 Everyone!
-Public records created in connection with the transaction of public business, belong to the State of Washington, not to the employee.
-So it is up to everyone to follow the State approved Retention Schedules.
+Public records created in connection with the transaction of public business, belong to the university as an agency of the State of Washington, not to the employee.
+So it is up to each and every employee to follow the Retention Schedules approved by the Washington Office of the Secretary of State.

 A record that has met its retention cut-off is considered inactive for its retention period.